waynehoggett/Kubestronaut/CKA/ExamExercises.md

 ## 5.1

 Create a deployment named “apache” that uses the image httpd:2.4.54 and contains three pod replicas.
 After the deployment has been created, scale the deployment to five replicas and change the image to httpd:alpine.

+# 6

+## 6.1

+Exam Task In your cluster, change the IP addresses given to new Services to a CIDR range of 100.96.0.0/16.
+Change the IP address associated with the cluster DNS Service to match this new Service range.
+Proceed to change the kubelet configuration so that new Pods can receive the new DNS Service IP address, and so they can resolve domain names.
+Edit the kubelet ConfigMap so that the kubelet is updated in place and immediately reflected.
+Upgrade the node to receive the new kubelet configuration.
+Finally, test this by creating a new Pod and verifying that the Pod has the new IP address of the DNS Service.